EGI-Federation/documentation/content/en/users/check-in/vos/perun/_index.md

 - In hierarchical group structures, resulting members' status in a parent group is dependent on his/hers status in all child groups and `VALID` status takes preference.
+- Membership expiration in VO and group are independent of each other.
+  Member can be expired just in some groups within the VO or be expired within the whole VO a still be valid within its groups.
+In such case member is not considered as a member of VO by the services.
+Once membership is renewed, membership information is restored including all groups.

 ##### HOW-TO